 Dust all live feeders with a Vitamin and Mineral supplement mixed with Calcium.
 We do not provide lighting and use Calcium with vitamin D3.

-For Chameleon-Geckos choose an insect by size in length.
-The size should not be greater than the length between the eyes and very robust.
-Coat the feeder using Calcium with Vitamin D3 by placing the feeder in a plastic bag with the powder and shaking until the feeder is coated in the supplement.
+For Chameleon Geckos, choose an insect by size in length.
+The size should not be greater than the distance between the eyes and very robust.
+Coat the feeder using Calcium with Vitamin D3 by placing the feeder in a plastic bag with the powder and shaking until coated in the supplement.

 Weekly Feeding Routine We provide the same feeding routine as with all our frugivorous geckos.
 We offer fresh MRP three times a week; Monday, Wednesday, and Friday.
 We allow the food to stay in the enclosure until we replace it on the third night.
-On Sunday we remove all food from the enclosure and offer live prey that has been dusted with vitamins and minerals and gut loaded the night before.
-Any mixed but not served diet is placed in the refrigerator or freezer for future feeding.
+On Sunday we remove all food and offer live prey that has been dusted with vitamins and minerals and gut loaded the night before.
+Any mixed but not served diet is refrigerated or freezer for future feeding.

 Handling & Taming

-Sexing Eurydactylodes agricolae can be performed visually.
+Sexing Eurydactylodes agricolae is performed visually.
 The male will have an enlarged hemipenal bulge while females will not.
-Adult females will also be larger in size and length than males.
+Adult females will also be larger in size and length.
 Sexing Eurydactylodes vieillardi is done in the same manner.

 Breeding Chameleon Geckos can be a bit tricky due to their small size.
-We start off the spring season, bringing them out of brumation.
-The male and female will copulate and in a months time the female will produce eggs.
+We start off the spring season, bringing them out of the cooling period.
+The male and female will copulate and in a months time, the female will produce eggs.
 A lay box with appropriate substrate should be provided throughout the year.
 We prefer New Zealand Sphagnum Moss over vermiculite since it is easier to spot the smaller eggs.
 Provide a cool down for females to recover from the previous breeding season.
-Brumation is when the temperatures gradually decrease and the geckos turn off like a light switch.
+The cooling period is when the temperatures gradually decrease, and the production of eggs stops.
 Try and shoot for temperatures in the high 60s to low 70s.

 We like to use calcined clay (SuperHatch) as an incubation medium.
+Vermiculite will also work.
 We incubate in room temperature (low 70s) along with other New Caledonian species.

 We feed hatchling to juveniles the same as adults with phoenix worms, pinhead crickets and fruit flies for live prey.
 We offer the same commercial diets that we do for adults just in smaller quantities.
-Finding an appropriate cage for hatchlings is no easy task.
+These hatchlings are small and can fit through small spaces like a door jam of a cage.
 A small Kritter Keeper is a good size and screen or cheese cloth can be used to prevent an escape through the vents in the top.
-A 16oz container used for fruit flies can be used in a pinch.
+A 16oz container used for fruit flies can also be used.
 Much like Mourning Geckos we recommend the sliding screen top terrariums which can be sectional.

 No posts found